 They are easy to drink and smooth, making them a perfect starting point for people who aren’t necessarily whisky drinkers, but want to learn a bit about it.

-One other unique fact you should know about Lowlands whisky is that there really aren’t many distilleries left in the lowlands.
+There actually aren’t many distilleries left in the lowlands.
 In fact, many of the ones that you can visit today are newly opened (since 2015).

 These distilleries are trying to re-establish the lowlands as a top whisky-producing area.
 They’re putting their heart and soul into their whisky, and you can see that when you tour their facilities.
 In addition to whisky, a few of the area’s distilleries are making other types of liquor, like gin, eau de vie and aqua vitae.

 Edinburgh’s Scotch Whisky Experience

-One of the top destinations in Scotland for visitors is Edinburgh.
+One of the top destinations in Scotland for tourists is Edinburgh.
 It’s a fascinating, historical city that captures the hearts and minds of visitors from the second they hit the cobblestone streets in the Old Town.
 That’s what makes the Scotch Whisky Experience so convenient and relevant for tourists.

 The founder of Kingsbarns Distillery had a dream to open a distillery as he was caddying at the Kingsbarns Golf Club nearby.
 He was often asked by golfers where they could go whisky tasting in the area, and since there really weren’t any nearby distilleries, he felt it might be time to open one.

 He partnered with the Wemyss family from the area, who were already producing whisky.
-The visitors center and distillery, located just 6 miles south of St. Andrews, were built on a historic farmstead that has been converted and built up into a state of the art facility where tours and tastings take place, and whisky is currently being produced and aged.
-They opened in 2015, so their first production is currently maturing and readying itself for a 2018 bottling.
-In the meantime, you can taste the Wemyss family whisky that is being sold on site.
+The visitor’s center and distillery, located just 6 miles south of St. Andrews, were built on a historic farmstead that has been converted and built up into a state of the art facility where tours and tastings take place, and whisky is currently being produced and aged.
+They opened in 2015, so their first production was bottled in 2018

 There is also a gin distillery located on the property.
 Darnley’s Distillery opened in summer 2017.
 A cottage located behind the Kingsbarns whisky distillery is the new home to the gin still house.